vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/05_tattvatrayachintanAdhikAraH/02_achit.md

 <details><summary>English</summary>

-The nature of the transcendental world beyond matter is such that it is made of s'uddha sattvam.
+The nature of the transcendental world beyond matter is such that it is made of śuddha sattvam.
 The world [^f137] made of it is of the nature of jñāna and bliss.
 </details>

 <details><summary>Español</summary>